PO Box 8623, Ann Arbor, MI 48107-8623

 The magazine for you.

 techdirections helps teachers prepare students for advanced training and employment in technical and engineering careers.
-Our readers are teachers, department heads, and administrators in technology, career-technical, and engineering education from middle school through postsecondary levels.
+Our readers are teachers, department heads, and administrators in STEM and career-technical education.
 No other magazine covers the field like we do.

 Published monthly September through May, the magazine features hands-on classroom projects that develop critical thinking, problem-solving skills, and knowledge of technology concepts.
 We also cover teaching trends and methods, successful programs, and special features on media, equipment, and supplies.

 Comments from our readers: